-New evidence of police brutality has come to light in a bodycam video from Chicago.
+New evidence of police brutality has come to light through a bodycam video from Chicago.

-The video released on April 28th, is one of almost 30 documents unearthed by the Civilian Office Of Police Accountability (COPA), an independent Chicago-based organization.
+The footage issued on April 28th was unearthed by the Civilian Office Of Police Accountability (COPA), an independent Chicago-based organization.
 The footage takes us back to February 28th, when 33-year-old Ariel Roman was seriously injured in a confrontation with police.

 While a cellphone video of a confrontation was previously released, this new evidence reveals new details.
-Roman is filmed running up an escalator when a bullet hits him in the back.
-He falls forward and two police officers rush to him and handcuff him.
+Roman is filmed running up an escalator when a bullet hits him from behind.
+He falls and two cops rush to him and handcuff him.
 There’s a wide trail of blood on the Grand Station floor.

-Roman, a short-order cook, survived but had to undergo several complicated surgeries and is now suing the city of Chicago, NBC reports.
-His other injuries caused by the police officers included a wound in the abdomen and the aftermath of being tased and pepper-sprayed.
+Roman lived but underwent several complicated surgeries and later sued the city of Chicago, NBC reports.
+His other injuries included a wound in the stomach plus the aftermath of a taser and a pepper spray.

-The investigation revealed that the officers arrested Roman for using the subway train’s gangway doors.
-Both of them have since been suspended and could face charges if further investigation proves the shooting to be unjustified.
+The investigation revealed that Roman was arrested for using the subway train’s gangway doors.
+They have since been suspended and could face charges if a further investigation proves the shooting to be unjustified.